ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Experiments

 \subsection{Ablative analysis}

-\myparagraph{Ablation Study on the Reranker Component.} To assess the overall effectiveness of our reward function and the specific choice of its reranker component, we conduct an ablation study presented in Table \ref{tab:ablation_reranker}.
-We compare our primary method, ReSeek (with BGE-Reranker), to three variants: (i) None, removing the reranker; (ii) Qwen-Reranker~\citep{zhang2025qwen3}, a comparable neural reranker; and (iii) Regex-based, a heuristic-driven reward mechanism that does not use any neural reranker.
+\myparagraph{Ablation Study on Each Component.} We conduct an ablation study to evaluate the impact of the \textsc{judge} action and the dense intermediate utility reward ($R_{\text{judge}}$).
+As shown in Table \ref{tab:ablation}, enabling the \textsc{judge} action improves the average score from 0.288 to 0.297, demonstrating the benefit of adaptive retrieval termination.
+The dense utility reward ($R_{\text{judge}}$) further boosts the score to 0.312 (+7.7\%), confirming that dense signals are vital for reliable information assessment.

-The Regex-based method works by parsing the agent's reasoning trace to identify pairs of retrieved information and the agent's judgment on its usefulness (i.e., ``Yes" or ``No").
-It then determines the ``ground-truth usefulness" of the information by checking for the literal presence of the final answer string within the retrieved content.
-The agent is rewarded for correct judgments (e.g., saying ``Yes" to information containing the answer) and penalized for incorrect ones.
-Notably, this method applies asymmetric penalties, imposing a larger penalty for incorrectly judging useless information as useful (a false positive) than for failing to identify useful information (a false negative), thereby discouraging the agent from ``hallucinating" evidence.
+\myparagraph{Ablation Study on the Reranker Component.} To assess the overall effectiveness of our reward function and the specific choice of its reranker component, we compare ReSeek (BGE-Reranker) against three baselines: (i) None (no reranker), (ii) Qwen-Reranker~\cite{zhang2025qwen3}, and (iii) Regex-based.
+The Regex-based method extracts `Yes/No' judgments from the reasoning trace.
+It validates these by checking if the final answer appears in the retrieved text, applying rewards or penalties.
+Table \ref{tab:ablation_reranker} shows a clear hierarchy: while Regex-based improves upon None, neural rerankers (BGE and Qwen) yield the largest gains, highlighting the superiority of semantic understanding over lexical matching for complex queries.

-As shown in Table \ref{tab:ablation_reranker}, the results reveal a clear performance hierarchy.
-The ``Regex-based" method improves upon the ``None" baseline, demonstrating the value of a simple lexical signal.
-However, the most significant gains are achieved by neural rerankers (BGE and Qwen).
-This highlights that semantic understanding, which goes beyond simple string matching, is critical for accurately assessing document relevance in complex queries.
+\myparagraph{Reranker-Only vs.\ RL-Trained Judgment.} To separate the value of the reranker signal from RL training, we compare three variants on the 7B model (Table~\ref{tab:ablation_prompt}): (1)~\emph{Reranker-only intervention} applies bge-reranker-large scores directly at inference to determine good/bad labels and soft removal, without RL training; (2)~\emph{Prompt-only} adds ReSeek's \textsc{judge} prompt to Search-R1 without RL training; and (3)~full ReSeek with GRPO.
+Reranker-only improves Search-R1 by +1.2 avg EM, while full ReSeek adds another +2.3 avg EM, confirming that RL training teaches the agent to judge in context beyond raw reranker signals.